erendemirel/garde/docs/API_INTEGRATION_GUIDE.md

 2. Required fields:
    - "name": Human-readable display name
    - "description": Clear explanation of the permission
-   - "groups": Optional array of group IDs (can be empty [] or omitted)
+   - "groups": Optional array of group IDs for documentation purposes only (can be empty [] or omitted).
+Note: This field is NOT used by the backend - permissions and groups are managed separately.

 #### C. Groups